 - There’s a good chance the other party involved in your case has legal representation

 - They offer free consultations

-If you are involved in an accident or find yourself in the middle of a complicated lawsuit, having a lawyer on your side can make a huge difference.
+If you are involved in an accident or find yourself in the middle of a complicated lawsuit, having a car accident lawyer on your side can make a huge difference.
 Whether you are confused after getting a ticket for your horse not having taillights or you made a U-turn in Richardson, not realizing it was illegal, we may be able to help your case.
 Give Shamieh Law a call today and schedule a free consultation to get started.